vivaria/edisonrul.ing/README.md

     *   If multiple "Necro Gardna" are removed from play, they will not each negate one attack.
 Instead, they will all negate your opponent's next attack.
 *   This effect CANNOT be activated during the Damage Step.
 *   This effect CANNOT be activated during your turn.
-*   VS. "Red Dragon Archfiend": If an attack is negated, with "Magic Cylinder", etc., the monster is destroyed by "Red Dragon Archfiend's" effect in your End Phase.
+*   VS. "Red Dragon Archfiend": If an attack is negated, with "Magic Cylinder", etc., the monster is destroyed by "Red Dragon Archfiend"'s effect in your End Phase.
 *   VS. "Prohibition": you cannot activate the effect of a "Necro Gardna" which was in the Graveyard when "Prohibition" was activated.
 If a "Necro Gardna" is on the field when "Prohibition" is activated, and later that "Necro Gardna" is sent to the Graveyard, then you can activate the effect of that "Necro Gardna".